404NoMore404/PowerShellScripts/Packaging/README.md

        UninstallString : "C:\Program Files\Google\Chrome\Application\...\setup.exe" --uninstall ...
 ```

-Copy DisplayName and DisplayVersion into your detection and packaging scripts.

 At the Phase 2 transition, press Enter to continue.
-Watch-Suite detects the UninstallString automatically and offers it as the default — press Enter to accept.
-After the uninstall completes, Phase 3 runs automatically and prints the verdict.
-If the result is CLEAN UNINSTALL, you are done.
-If it shows leftovers, note the paths listed under "Still on disk (PROBLEM)" and add them to `$LeftoverFolders` and `$LeftoverRegKeys` in your uninstall script.
+Watch-Suite detects the UninstallString automatically — press Enter to accept.
+After the uninstall, Phase 3 produces the verdict.
+If the result is CLEAN UNINSTALL, you have everything you need.
+If it shows leftovers, the paths listed under "Still on disk (PROBLEM)" go into `$LeftoverFolders` and `$LeftoverRegKeys` in your uninstall script.

 **File layout after a full Watch-Suite run:**